About Krifa explained in English

 We offer assistance and inspiration to all our members throughout their working lives.

 We have more than 100 years' experience and 185,000 members.
 You can count on us to help you make the right choices.
-We are the largest Danish unemployment insurance fund and trade union open to all trades.
+We are one of the largest Danish unemployment insurance fund and trade union open to all trades.

 Choose the offer that suits you both personally and financially